 A study tour to Berlin will combine education and learning with a fusion of history and the contemporary.
 Germany’s capital is brimming with grand galleries, historic museums, buzzing bistros, ethnic markets and luscious parks.
 Be swept away by this vibrant, fascinating city, filled with entertainment and culture.

-A combination of workshops, tours and museums around the city prove London to be a great destination for students of Computer Science.
+A combination of workshops, tours and museums around the city prove Berlin to be a great destination for students of Computer Science.

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.

 |1||Daytime flight from a London airport & transfer to accommodation||Guided coach tour of sights for orientation||Bowling|

 |2||Computer Museum of CASE||Computer Spiele Museum||Free time at the Sony Centre|

 |3||Game Science Centre||Potsdamer Platz & Brandenburg Gate||TV Tower|